trippsc2/OpenTracker/README.md

 - EmoSaru - Thank you for creating EmoTracker and providing inspiration for this app.
 - Avalonia team - Thank you for delivering a cross-platform desktop app framework for .NET programmers.
 - Wiesław Šoltés - Thank you for creating all of the various Avalonia extension libraries.
 Your work has been extremely helpful to this project!
+- codemann8 - Thank you for allowing me to use your assets for marking entrances!
+It is much appreciated!